lengyijun/smartscp/Readme.md

 A: It's not a trival work

 ### Q: why transfer failed ?
-A: 1. remote readonly files exists
+A: remote readonly files exists

-   2. fd limits reached, try `ulimit -n 50000`

 ## Reference
 [Why scp is bad and difference between scp and sftp](https://goteleport.com/blog/scp-familiar-simple-insecure-slow/#alternatives-to-scp)